Strugglemeat/rainemini/README.md

 ultimately my aim is to port this to ESP32 and/or STM32H7

-I removed blending, emudx, samples, png, gzip, leds, allegro, recording, movies.
+I removed blending, emudx, samples, png, 7z, leds, allegro, recording, movies.

 I've also taken out the games which use mouse/lightgun/trackball, as well as a lot of bootlegs and clones.